IbrahimOQ/golangSimpleIO/README.md

-# golangSimpleIO - by Ibrahim Oladipupo Qamardeen (kensharval@gmail.com)
+# golangSimpleIO

-DEVELOPER INFO
-# I'm Ibrahim, a server-side systems engineer.
+# DEVELOPER INFO: I'm Ibrahim, a server-side systems engineer.
 This will be my first open-source project.
 I work with Golang and Java.

-DESCRITPION
-# This Go package provides a straightforward way to read messages from socket connections and command line interface.
-# It also provides functions for writing to consoles and socket connections.
+# DESCRITPION: This Go package provides a straightforward way to read messages from socket connections and command line interface.
+It also provides functions for writing to consoles and socket connections.

 ---------------------------------------------------------------------------------------------------------------------------------------
 USAGE: READING FROM CONNECTION